orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 - Enable Parallax: Toggles the special Parallax variant of the shader
 - Height: The parallax heigh texture, **MUST** be set to linear ("sRGB" unchecked on the texture importer).
 The slider allows you to control the strength of the extrusion
-- Height Ref Plane: Moves the reference plane of the texture up and down, will change the perceived distance of the effect from the surface (see video below below)
+- Height Ref Plane: Moves the reference plane of the texture up and down, will change the perceived distance of the effect from the surface (see video below below).
+0 is neutral
-- Steps Min / Steps Max: Controls the quality of the effect.
+- Steps: Controls the quality of the effect.
 Default settings will probably be fine, unless you're using very high height intensity value, which will expose the "layering" of the effect.
+- Scaled Based On Angle: "Flattens" the parllax strength at grazing angles.
+This hals avoid strong layer artifacts.

 {% video url="https://iframe.mediadelivery.net/embed/165/fb9820c0-9acd-4c8d-9c4a-8888c8a87c76?autoplay=true&loop=true&muted=true" title="Height Ref Plane adjustment" /%}